rancher/elemental-docs/versioned_docs/version-1.5/rancher-vmware.md

 ## Step 1: Create the registration end point

-We need to create an ISO image to bootstrap nodes and register against the Ranche instance.
-For that a registraion end point ([MachineRegistration](machineregistration-reference.md) resource) is required.
+We need to create an ISO image to bootstrap nodes and register against the Rancher instance.
+For that a registration end point ([MachineRegistration](machineregistration-reference.md) resource) is required.

 See this example of MachineRegistration:

 <CodeBlock language="yaml" title="registration.yaml" showLineNumbers>{Registration}</CodeBlock>

 The above MachineRegistration assumes the nodes include TPM 2.0.
-In case the virtualized target machine does not include a virtual TPM device a software emulation can be configured by adding the `config.elemental.registration` field.
+In case the virtualized target machine does not include a virtual TPM device a software emulation can be configured in the `config.elemental.registration` section.

 Consider the following example: